Reinventing Contact Centers: How a pandemic changed the way BPOs have worked

 In a world that’s rapidly evolving in unprecedented ways, don’t lose focus of time-tested contact center best practices amid the confusion.
 At the same time, stay open to new approaches and emerging technology.

 For instance, chatbots powered by artificial intelligence can be measurably helpful in handling surges in contact volumes.
 And the move to omnichannel cloud contact center solutions has accelerated for good reason.

 The future of contact centers

 Going forward, companies and customers alike will be putting more and more emphasis on customer care as a brand differentiator rather than as a support function.
 Although recruiting and training agents is a vital part of call center operations to stand out, companies are exploring technology integrations to make their operations more efficient.
-And while technologies like AI are still being developed and implemented, sophisticated cloud-based offerings such as CCaaS (Contact Center as a Service) are proven models, which bring an added level of productivity with large cost benefits to traditional Contact Centers.

 Contact center business will be exploiting the benefits of an application ecosystem and tools to better equip staff to work in teams.
 Application leaders for customer service must assess the technology and changes for the future of work to provide cutting-edge customer experiences.